 The valuation of investment properties also includes an income approach that is based on current rental income plus anticipated uplifts, where the uplift and discount rates are derived from rates implied by recent market transactions.
 These inputs are deemed unobservable.
-It is expected that the Company's property valuation as at 31 December 2020 would reflects similar equivalent yield ranges to Group between 2% and 18% and ERV between £1 and £356 per sq. ft.
+It is expected that the Company's property valuation as at 31 December 2021 would reflect similar equivalent yield ranges to Group between 1% and 13% and ERV between £1 and £338 per sq. ft.